Emily Donelson: Petticoat affair

-Donelson's relationship was the president was permanently affected by the Petticoat affair in his first term.
+Donelson's relationship with the president was permanently affected by the Petticoat affair in his first term.
 Washington socialite Peggy Eaton was the subject of scandal when it was rumored that she had previously been the mistress of her husband.
 Donelson was one of the many prominent individuals in the president's confidence that wished for him to distance himself from the Eatons.
 Donelson tolerated Eaton at White House events, but she refused to call upon her at her home—a considerable snub at the time.
-Who Donelson chose to associate with was especially important, given the role that she played in social affairs.
+Whom Donelson chose to associate with was especially important, given the role that she played in social affairs.

 The Eatons wrote to Donelson at the onset of the dispute to learn what she knew of the situation and encourage her to ignore the gossip, but Donelson stood against them and her husband followed her lead.
 The feud became more personal during a boat ride in July 1829, when Donelson, suffering from pregnancy sickness, chose to fall rather than be assisted by Eaton.
-The feud accelerated when the president asked Donelson to visit Eaton and invite her to her child's christening.
+It was also made worse when the president asked Donelson to visit Eaton and invite her to her child's christening.
 Secretary of State Martin van Buren, a close confidant of the president, sought a personal meeting with Donelson to resolve the issue, but his intervention did little to alleviate the conflict.
 Donelson explained to him that she did not have a moral dispute with Eaton, but that she found Eaton to be an unpleasant character.

 Jackson and the family returned to the Hermitage after the adjournment of Congress in 1830.
 Donelson reunited with her recently widowed mother to grieve for her father.
 Donelson's family sided with her in the Petticoat affair, prompting a further rift with the president, who believed that they were plotting against him politically.
 By then the rift between the president and Donelson had grown so great that she refused to stay at the Hermitage, instead choosing to stay at her mother's house.
 When Jackson returned to Washington, Donelson's husband accompanied him, but Donelson did not.
 It is unknown whether Donelson was asked to leave by the president or if she left of her own accord.
 Mary Ann Lewis, one of Eaton's defenders, served as White House hostess in Donelson's stead.